-You’ve always known that saggy skin can be an all-too-common side effect if you spent hours in the gym trying to lose weight.
-Saggy skin is also related to loss of fat on both the face and body.
-Another cause of saggy skin is degradation or loss of collagen and elastin in the dermis.
+You’ve always known that saggy skin can be an all-too-common side effect if you spend hours in the gym trying to lose weight.
+Saggy skin is also related to the loss of fat on both the face and body.
+Another cause of saggy skin is the degradation or loss of collagen and elastin in the dermis.
 If your self-esteem is getting affected by your saggy skin, consult your doctor to know what is the fastest and best treatment.
 One of the options your doctor will recommend you is Ultherapy which effectively treats saggy skin issues.
 Learn more about this amazing treatment here.

 People who have lost large quantities of weight are more vulnerable to saggy skin.
 The cause can also be some medical conditions.
 Sagging skin can be difficult to treat at home, but from over-the-counter treatments to surgical remedies, there are skin-tightening options that can help, such as collagen treatments.